Electoral registration privacy notice

 The information contained on the electoral register will also be used to produce and send poll cards, postal and proxy poll cards, postal votes, postal proxy votes, Household Enquiry Forms, Invitation to Register applications, attestations, evidence request and absent vote applications.

 The open (edited) register is an extract of the electoral register, but is not used for elections.
 It can be bought by any person, company or organisation.
 For example, it is used by businesses and charities to confirm name and address details.
 Your name and address will be included in the open register unless you ask for them to be removed.
 Removing your details from the open register does not affect your right to vote.

 To verify your identity, the data you provide will be processed by the Individual Electoral Registration Digital Service managed by the Cabinet Office.
 As part of this process your data will be shared with the Department of Work and Pensions and the Cabinet Office suppliers that are data processors for the Individual Electoral Registration Digital Service.
-Find out more about how we share your data to verifying your identity.

 Access to the full electoral register

 It is a crime for anyone who has a copy of the full register to pass information from this register on to others, if they do not have a lawful reason to see it.

 Anyone can inspect the full electoral register.
 Inspection of the register will be under supervision.
 They can take extracts from the register, but only by handwritten notes

 Information taken must not be used for direct marketing purposes, in accordance with data protection legislation, unless it has been published in the open version

 Anyone who fails to observe these conditions is committing a criminal offence and will be charged a penalty of up to £5,000.